You have 0 free articles left this month.

 • The related company on-lends (or pays) some or all of the amount borrowed from the financial institution to the first company's shareholders (or their associates) on terms that do not comply with the requirements of Division 7A of the Income Tax Assessment Act 1936 (Division 7A).

-The Tax Office said the alert only applies to arrangements which, when viewed objectively, involve a series of steps that are intended to circumvent the operation of Division 7A.
+The Tax Office said the alert only applies to arrangements that, when viewed objectively, involve a series of steps intended to circumvent the operation of Division 7A.

 The ATO said it is concerned that taxpayers may be entering these arrangements on the misunderstanding that section 109U, within Division 7A, only applies if the third-party lender is a private company.